nicolasdanelon/UnofficialDocs/source/reference/syntaxdefs.rst

     Use ``source`` for programming languages and ``text`` for everything else.

 ``fileTypes``
-    And array of file type extensions for which this syntax should be automatically activated.
+    An array of file type extensions for which this syntax automatically should be activated.
     Include the extensions without the leading dot.

 ``uuid``